gepac/gepac.github.io/README.md

 ## Prerequisites

-- You need to have a GitHub account.
-If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
-This is where your website will live - if you sign up with username `johnsmith` then your website will be `https://johnsmith.github.io`.
 - It would be helpful to understand what Markdown is and how to write it.
 Markdown is just a way to take a piece of text and format it to look a little nicer.
 For example, this whole instruction set that you're reading is written in markdown - it's just text with some words being bold/larger/italicized/etc. I recommend taking 5 minutes to learn markdown [with this amazingly easy yet useful tutorial](https://markdowntutorial.com/).

 ## Add your own content

 To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file directly.
 It is much easier to write markdown than HTML, so I suggest you do that (use the [tutorial I mentioned above](https://markdowntutorial.com/) if you need to learn markdown).
 You can look at some files on this site to get an idea of how to write markdown.
-To look at existing files, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
+To look at existing files, click on any file that ends in `.md`, for example [`_posts/2019-03-22-cursoPython.md`](./_posts/2019-03-22-cursoPython.md).
 On the next page you can see some nicely formatted text (there is a word in bold, a link, bullet points), and if you click on the pencil icon to edit the file, you will see the markdown that generated the pretty text.
 Very easy!

 In contrast, look at [`index.html`](./index.html).
 That's how your write HTML - not as pretty.
 So stick with markdown if you don't know HTML.

 Any file that you add inside the [`_posts`](./_posts) directory will be treated as a blog entry.
 You can look at the existing files there to get an idea of how to write blog posts.
-After you successfully add your own post, you can delete the existing files inside [`_posts`](./_posts) to remove the sample posts, as those are just demo posts to help you learn.

 As mentioned previously, you can use [prose.io](https://prose.io/) to add or edit files instead of doing it directly on GitHub, it can be a little easier that way.